Hamas frees 6 hostages but questions cloud Gaza ceasefire's future

 The release of over 600 Palestinians imprisoned by Israel — the largest one-day prisoner release in the ceasefire’s first phase — was delayed, apparently for Israeli security consultations on Saturday evening.

-On Friday, the small militant group believed to have been holding Bibas and her sons — the Palestinian Mujahedeen Brigades — handed over a body that Bibas’ family said Israeli forensic authorities confirmed was hers.

-“Now that it’s here, it brings no comfort, though we hope it marks the beginning of closure,” the family said.
+Israeli forensic authorities confirmed a body handed over on Friday was Bibas.
+Dr. Chen Kugel, head of the National Institute of Forensic Medicine, said in a statement they found no evidence that Bibas and her children were killed in a bombing, but did not give a cause.

-Hamas on Saturday denied Israeli claims it was responsible for the Bibas children's deaths, calling them lies aimed at justifying Israeli military actions against civilians in Gaza.
+Hamas denied Israeli claims it was responsible for the children's deaths, calling them lies aimed at justifying Israeli military actions against civilians in Gaza.

 Difficult talks likely over the ceasefire’s next phase